brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \label{eq_posterior_mf}
 $$

 where each latent variable ($z_j$) is governed by its own density $q(z_j)$.
 Note that the variational family input does not depend on the input data $x$ which does not show up in the equation.

 We can also partition the latent variables into $K$ groups $$z_{G_1}, ..., z_{G_K}$$, and represent the approximation instead as:

 $$
 q(z) =  q(z_1, ..., z_m) =  q(z_{G_1}, ..., z_{G_K}) = \prod_{j=1}^{K} q_j(z_{G_j})
 $$

 This setup is often called **generalized mean field** instead of **naive mean field**.
 Each latent variable $z_j$ is governed by its own variational factor, the density $q_j(z_j)$.
 For the formulation to be complete, we'd have to specify the parametric form of the individual variational factors.
 In principle, each can take on any parametric distribution to the corresponding random variable (e.g. a combination of Gaussian and Categorical distributions).

-The computation of the (template of the) functional form of $q_j(z_j)$ is very lenghty and is detailed on [Brian Keng's post](http://bjlkeng.github.io/posts/variational-bayes-and-the-mean-field-approximation/), so I'll skip those details and show later an application of this template to Gaussian Mixture Models.
+### Coordinate Ascent Variational Inference

-Back to the main topic, *the main objective now is to optimize the ELBO in the mean field variational inference*, or equivalently, to choose the variational factors that maximizes the ELBO (eq. \ref{eq_elbo}).
+The main objective is to optimize the ELBO in the mean field variational inference, or equivalently, to choose the variational factors that maximizes the ELBO (eq. \ref{eq_elbo}).
 A common approach is to  use the **coordinate ascent** method, by optimizing the variational approximation of each latent variable $q_{z_j}$, while holding the others fixed.

 Recall the [probability chain rule](https://en.wikipedia.org/wiki/Chain_rule_(probability)) for more than two events $X_1, \ldots , X_n$: